Class Cost: $200 + $25 Range Fee

 View target here (instructions on page 2).

-MDFI Foundation Handgun or equivalent
+MDFI Foundation Handgun

 Valid CPL or Law Enforcement Credentials (if you do not have either, email us for instructions).